qlik-oss/qlik-cli/README.md

 **qlik-cli**, known on the command line simply as qlik, is a CLI generated directly from API specifications.
 It is meant to be used for basically any task against Qlik Sense SaaS.

-Since the project is not yet open-source, this repo will serve as a public issue tracker and a mirror for releases.
+The project will be open-sourced in the near future.
+Until then however, this repo will serve as a placeholder and a mirror for releases.

 For more information you can go to:
  * https://qlik.dev/tutorials/get-started-with-qlik-cli